Published Date: January 27, 2017

 - the advantage that sets the business apart from the competition (e.g. serving a unique market or promoting their product or service through web-based marketing).

-An individual's funding may be terminated at any time if the:
+Program participation will be terminated at any time if the:

 - individual provides false information,